KathyPeacock/Makers_pair_challenge_todoMVC/TestSummary.md

 There were a few small unexpected results, ie 'failed' tests that are not deemed urgent as they do not contradict anything in the user spec - eg it was discovered that an input of one character does not work - input has to be more than 2 characters.
 Also, error message expected for invalid inputs is not present (but recommended before release.)

+## Test Process Notes

+Based on the process and outcomes of this test we confirm predicted timelines of test plan are accurate.

+Please see Test Plan and Test Notes for details on suggested further tests (non priority)